JosephEoff/josepheoff.github.io/_posts/2019-08-18-Diode_Capacitors_Volts_Pt4.md

 If you are building high voltage output multipliers, the required voltage rating on your stage feed capacitors can get really high.

-Now lets compare that to a standard Cockcroft-Walton multiplier.
+Now let's compare that to a standard Cockcroft-Walton multiplier.

 |Capacitor|DC Voltage|
 |---------|----------|